Cosmological Backgrounds of Gravitational Waves: First order phase transitions

 \section{First order phase transitions}

 In the course of its adiabatic expansion, the universe might have undergone several phase transitions (PTs) driven by the temperature decrease.
-There are a variety of processes related to primordial PTs that can lead to the production of a SGWB, and often a relic SGWB is the only observable remaining after the occurrence of a PT, which can bring us relevant information on the PT nature.
+There are a variety of processes related to primordial PTs that can lead to the production of a SGWB.
+In fact, a relic SGWB is often the only observable remaining after the occurrence of a PT, which can bring us relevant information on the nature of the PT.
 In Section \ref{sec:CosmicDefects}, we present the SGWB signal produced by topological defects, stable configurations of the field(s) undergoing the PT that can be left over after a spontaneous symmetry breaking.
 In this Section, we concentrate specifically on SGWB generation by processes which are related to the occurrence of first order PTs.

 First order PTs are characterised by the appearance of a barrier in the potential of the order parameter that is driving the PT, separating the false, symmetric vacuum from the true, symmetry-breaking one, which becomes more energetically favourable as the temperature decreases.
 In order for the field to reach the true vacuum, the potential barrier must be overtaken by quantum tunnelling or thermal fluctuations.
-In real space this corresponds to the nucleation of bubbles of the true vacuum in the space-filling false one.
+In real space this corresponds to the nucleation of bubbles of the true vacuum in the space-filling false vacuum.
 The bubbles then expand due to the pressure difference acting on their walls.
 As the bubbles expand, the free energy contained in the false vacuum is released.
 In the idealised case of a PT occurring in empty space, the released energy can only be converted into gradient energy of the bubble walls, which accelerate up to the speed of light.
 More realistically, since the PT is occurring in the early universe, space is filled with the primordial plasma; the greatest part of the released energy is then converted into thermal energy, raising the temperature of the surrounding plasma.
 Moreover, part of the energy still goes into gradient energy of the bubble walls.
 However, since the field driving the transition is very likely coupled to the other fields present in the plasma, part of the released energy is also transferred to bulk motion of the surrounding fluid.